 Some teachers decide to leave teaching and set up their own business.
-This is a brave move, but if you are passionate about something then why not give it a go?
+If you are passionate about something then would you do this too?
+What is your passion?

 “Choose a job you love, and you will never have to work a day in your life.”Confucius